SergM2014/charkiv-test1/README.md

  and is ready for usage.

+ how to stop ./vendor/bin/sail stop

-  I should point out the searching of price range. there are two fields minPrice and maxPrice. any variants for filling these Fields are possible and according to it the DB request mechanism will be a bit different.
+  I should point out the searching of price range. there are two fields minPrice and maxPrice. any variants for filling these fields are possible and according to it the DB request mechanism will be a bit different.

  The searching process is fullfiled by Query Builders, through Repository Design pattern, no ActiveRecord approach at all.

  the container binding and acording to it implementation of 5th Solid principles is actualized also.

  migration, factory, seeder are used.